NomMer: Nominate Synergistic Context in Vision Transformer for Visual Recognition: Experiments

 \paragraph{Experimental setting.} We compare our proposed NomMer against several baselines on ImageNet-1K~\cite{deng2009imagenet}.
 For a fair comparison, we follow the experimental settings in~\cite{touvron2021training}.
 Concretely, all our models are pre-trained for 300 epochs with the input size of 224 $\times$ 224.
 The initial learning rate and batch size are set to $10^{-3}$ and 1,024, respectively.
 For optimization, AdamW~\cite{loshchilov2017decoupled} optimizer with a cosine learning rate scheduler is used.
 The weight decay is set to 0.05 and the maximal gradient norm is clipped to 5.0.
 We also inherit the data augmentation and regularization techniques from~\cite{touvron2021training}.
 The stochastic depth drop rates are set to 0.1, 0.3 and 0.5 for tiny, small and base models individually.
 When reporting the results of 384 $\times$ 384 input, we fine-tune the models with a total batch size of 512 for 30 epochs.
 The learning rate and weight decay are $10^{-5}$ and $10^{-8}$.

 \paragraph{Performance.} In Tab.~\ref{Comparison_Classification}, we compare our NomMer with state-of-the-art CNN and Transformer architectures on image classification task.
 The results show that the proposed NomMer consistently outperforms other approaches with similar model size and computational budgets.
-Compared with CNN-based RegNetY~\cite{radosavovic2020designing}, our models achieve improvements ranging from 1.6\% to 2.6\% under three configurations with input image in size of 224 $\times$ 224.
+Compared with CNN-based RegNetY~\cite{radosavovic2020designing}, our models achieve improvements ranging from 1.6\% to 2.6\% under three configurations with input image in size of $224^2$.
 Compared with the ViT models, the proposed NomMer also witnesses the superior performance.
 More specifically, our NomMer-B with 73M parameters achieves a 84.5\% ImageNet Top-1 accuracy, surpassing DeiT-B~\cite{touvron2021training}, Swin-B~\cite{liu2021swin} and Conformer-B~\cite{peng2021conformer} by 2.7\%, 1.2\% and 0.4\%, respectively.
-Under different settings, our lightweight models~(NomMer-S and NomMer-T) also achieve the best performance.
-When finetuned on the 384 $\times$ 384 images, the similar trend is also observed, which well demonstrates the effectiveness of our NomMer.
+Besides, the lightweight version~(NomMer-T) also achieves the best performance.
+When finetuned on the $384^2$ images, the similar trend is also observed.
 In addition, we further verify the effectiveness of our proposed method pre-trained on the larger ImageNet-21K dataset~(see supplementary material).